replicatedhq/replicated-docs/docs/intro-replicated.md

 # About KOTS and kURL

-This topic describes the Replicated KOTS and Replicated kURL installers, and the Replicated admin console for packaging, deploying, and managing applications in a Kubernetes cluster.
+This topic describes Replicated KOTS, used for packaging, installing, and managing applications in a Kubernetes cluster.
+It also describes the Replicated kURL installer option.

 ## Overview

 KOTS lets you package and update applications using Helm charts, Kubernetes manifests, or Kubernetes Operators.
 Applications are then securely deployed in customer environments using the KOTS installer.

 For customers that do not have an existing cluster, you can include a kURL installer to provision an embedded cluster, and then KOTS installs the application.
+For more information about kURL, see [kURL](#kurl).

 KOTS and kURL support installing in air gapped environments.

-KOTS installs the admin console and the kots CLI on a cluster that lets customers manage the application, in addition to helping deploy the application and upgrades.
+KOTS installs the Replicated admin console and the kots CLI on a cluster that lets customers manage the application, in addition to helping deploy the application and upgrades.
+For more information, see [Admin Console](#admin-console) and [kots CLI](#kots-cli).

+KOTS provides additional features for managing your application.
+For more information about KOTS and its features, see [KOTS](#kots).

 ## Architecture